 Along side these skills based sessions, we are also ensuring that the English curriculum is rich and varied for your child.
 They will have lots of 'real life' opportunities to write and will engage with quality texts to ensure they have good ideas for their writing.
-We do have some reluctant writers and we are tackling this through our mindsets approach and by finding the right stimulus e.g. writing a graphic novel or a script for a short film.
+Reluctant writers are supported through our mindsets approach and by finding the right stimulus e.g. writing a graphic novel or a script for a short film.

-If you would like any help or advice about how to develop your child's or your own knowledge of the English curriculum please see me (Mrs Blake) or your child's teacher.
+If you would like any help or advice about how to develop your child's or your own knowledge of the English curriculum please see me (Mrs Hannon) or your child's teacher.